 - We provide a home for the Cache Pride Center (CPC).
 This resource is for teens and pre-teens.
 The Cache Pride Center has a focus on marginalized and homeless youth, but all are welcome.

 - The Citizen’s Climate Lobby as well as other like-minded groups meet once a month in our Fellowship house.

 - Does the Cache Valley Unitarian-Universalists congregation provide other services such as weddings and funerals?
 Yes.
 Please contact our lay leadership.

 - How can I help support Cache Valley Unitarian-Universalists congregation in its mission of spiritual growth, social and environmental action, and religious exploration (the money side)?

 - Consider donating to the offering during each service.
-Half of each offering is donated to a worthy cause like a scholarship for young mothers, the Cache Humane Society, refugee support groups, and others.
+Half of each offering is donated to a worthy cause like Cache Refugee Center, CAPSA, and Logan Pride, and others.
 We try to announce the cause during each service but if the board of the Cache Valley Unitarian-Universalists congregation has not met to decide this, a future meeting may determine the recipient of the half plate.

 - If you purchase items from Natural Grocers, consider purchasing gift cards from the Cache Valley Unitarian-Universalists congregation at face value.
 Natural Grocers sells gift cards to CVUU at a discount to help us raise money.

 - Become a friend or member and donate on a monthly basis.
 Pledges are renewed each spring.
 One-time or ongoing support in the form of a pledge may be initiated at any time and are GREATLY appreciated.

 - Donate via PayPal on the CVUU website